Aug 27 2024

 As more and more viewers choose a bundle of streaming services over a bundle of cords, advertisers are following in kind, attempting to connect with audiences precisely where they’re consuming their TV content.

-Here’s what the convergent TV advertising landscape looks like heading into 2024:
+Here’s what the convergent TV advertising landscape looks like in 2024:

 • CTV ad spending, on the other hand, is forecast to surpass $30 billion in 2024—a 370+% increase from five years ago.

-• Subscription OTT ad spending (i.e., ads placed on platforms like YouTubeTV and Paramount+ and watched across a variety of internet-connected devices) rose by 50.5% in 2023 and is projected to grow by an additional 17.2% this year.
+• Subscription OTT ad spending (i.e., ads placed on platforms like YouTubeTV and Paramount+ and watched across a variety of internet-connected devices) is forecast to surpass $11 billion this year and account for 10.3% of all video ad spending.

 This growth in OTT and CTV ad spending has, unsurprisingly, coincided with increased viewership on those platforms, but their advertising appeal extends beyond just eyeballs.
-CTV and OTT also lend themselves to highly targeted advertising, enhanced flexibility and customization based on user demographics and behaviors, as well as enhanced analytics and measurement capabilities.
-And, with third-party cookie deprecation, signal loss, and privacy-friendly advertising a top consideration for advertisers in 2024, CTV in particular can appeal as a trusted safe haven for digital advertising—after all, CTV has always been cookieless, allowing advertisers to connect with audiences in a targeted and privacy-friendly way.
+CTV and OTT also lend themselves to highly targeted advertising, enhanced flexibility and customization based on user demographics and behaviors, and enhanced analytics and measurement capabilities.
+And, with increased signal loss and privacy-friendly advertising being top considerations for advertisers in 2024, CTV in particular can appeal as a privacy-first haven for digital advertising—after all, CTV has always allowed advertisers to connect with audiences in a targeted and privacy-friendly way.

 Then, of course, there’s the other story that’s shaping the convergent TV landscape in 2024: political advertising.